Encinitas Physical Therapy

 Michelle is married, has two children and lives in Leucadia.
 She and her husband, Neil, designed our office building in 2001 as a peaceful, healing space, with skylights, vaulted ceilings and private gardens off each treatment room.

 Darren graduated in 1998 from the Hoogeschool van Amsterdam in the Netherlands, completing a comprehensive manual therapy curriculum.
-He is a Certified Strength and Conditioning Specialist and member of the American Physical Therapy Association.
+He is a Board Certified Orthopaedic Clinical Specialist and a Certified Strength and Conditioning Specialist.
 Darren has had advanced training in Joint Mobilization, Soft Tissue Mobilization, Orthopaedic Rehabilitation, and Kinesiotaping, and completed training in the MAT (muscle activation technique) approach for reeducation of joint dysfunction.
 He brings his own love and experience with athletics to his practice.
 He enjoys working with post-surgical and other orthopedic problems as well as individuals with chronic pain.
-Darren has worked at Encinitas Physical Therapy since 2003 and is known for his effective manual skills and his creativity in devising the ideal exercise routine for each individual.
+Darren has worked at Encinitas Physical Therapy since 2003 and is known for his effective manual skills and his creativity in devising the ideal exercise prescription for each individual.

 His sports therapy experience includes: athletic trainer at North Carolina State University, physical therapist for a football (soccer) team in Holland, therapist for the Ajax football team of Amsterdam, and therapist for professional athletes and dancers in New York City.
 Darren is married and loves snowboarding, surfing, mountain climbing, and traveling.